ISC Stork with Kea and BIND 9 Workshop

 the SELinux Boolean-Switch

-we allow binding to the statistics-channel port.
+named_tcp_bind_http_portwe allow binding to the statistics-channel port.

 % setsebool -P named_tcp_bind_http_port=on